-Most people take the partitions that divide the traffic on U.S. highways for granted.
+Most people take the partitions that divide the traffic on highways for granted.
 But these seemingly simple barriers are actually deceptively sophisticated: Their designs have been well-tested and tweaked to ensure driver safety on both sides of the road in the event of a crash.
-The most common name for these ubiquitous concrete slabs is “Jersey Barriers”—but why?
+The most common name for these ubiquitous concrete slabs is Jersey barriers—but why?

-Concrete road barriers were first used in California in 1946; they replaced the standard (but weak) wood beam guardrails on the treacherous Grapevine section of the state’s Ridge Route highway—the home of the original “Dead Man’s Curve”—where the roads had a 6 percent downgrade that led to many head-on collisions.
-Then, in 1949, the state of New Jersey adopted comparable concrete structures and installed preventative parabolic median barriers on the Jugtown Mountain section of US Route 22 in Hunterdon County, which had a similarly hazardous downgrade to the Ridge Route highway.
+Concrete road barriers were first used in California in 1946, where they replaced the wood beam guardrails on the treacherous Grapevine section of the state’s Ridge Route highway—the home of the original “Dead Man’s Curve”—where the roads had a 6 percent downgrade that led to many head-on collisions.
+The parabolic barrier on the median of the road proved to be successful in reducing accidents.

-Jersey Barriers are designed to redirect a crash, using the car’s momentum to absorb the impact and slide the vehicle up parallel along the side of the barrier to prevent a rollover.
-In high-speed crashes with small cars along Jersey Barriers, however, there is a greater likelihood that the car will roll over, so an alternate barrier was created.
+Jersey barriers are designed to redirect a crash, using the car’s momentum to absorb the impact and slide the vehicle up parallel along the side of the barrier to prevent a rollover.
+In high-speed crashes with small cars along Jersey barriers, however, there is a greater likelihood that the car will roll over, so an alternate barrier was created.